Easy As Cookies

 Ingredients for Slow Cooker Red Beans: garlic, oregano, thyme, frozen onions and bell peppers, smoked paprika, salt, black pepper, vegetable bouillon, celery seed, celery, bay leaves, dried red kidney beans.

-You'll want dried dark or light red kidney beans.
-No need to soak overnight if your beans aren't old and if your slow cooker cooks well.
+Red beans: Use dried dark or light red kidney beans.
+No soaking is needed if your beans aren't old and if your slow cooker cooks well.
+White beans and pinto beans also work in a pinch.

-The only fresh ingredient is celery; I've never found it frozen at the grocery store.
-Do include it because it adds flavor.
-You can slice and freeze whatever celery you have left, to make it easy to make another batch of Red Beans later!
+Celery: It's the only fresh ingredient you need.
+It's essential in Cajun cuisine, so don't skip it.
+I've never found it frozen at the grocery store, but I slice and freeze what celery I don't use immediately - to make it easy to cook another batch of Red Beans later!

 Cajun or Creole Spices

-Bay leaves cook for a while as the beans simmer, but you shouldn't eat them as they're still rough on your stomach.
+Bay leaves: These cook for a while as the beans simmer to add flavor, but remove them before eating as they're too tough to digest.

 Cajun vs. Creole Seasoning

-Cajun and creole seasonings are pretty similar.
-Broadly speaking, Cajun seasoning is spicier, while creole seasonings are more herbal.
-I apparently added creole spices to this when I cut the sausage from this recipe.
+Cajun and Creole seasonings are pretty similar.
+Broadly speaking, Cajun seasoning is spicier, while Creole seasonings are more herbal.
+I apparently leaned more Creole when I adapted this and removed the sausage.
 You can read more about Cajun and creole seasonings in this article from Masterclass.

-Slow cooker meals are so easy to make!
-The red beans take just 10 minutes to assemble and then cook all day long without attention from you!
+The red beans take just 10 minutes to assemble and then cook all day long without attention from you - which makes it exactly what I want.

 Ingredients for slow cooker red beans in a 6 quart crockpot, before being cooked.